TheMarlboroMan/sprite_table/README.md

 	- Fixed camera bug: camera was limited to image size when image size was yet unknown.
 	- Fixed stupid zoom bug.
 Turns out it wasn't opengl.
 It was me and something about atlas vs complete sampling in libdansdl2.

-#Todo.

-#Bugs

-- Not a bug, but there are many hacks here and there to compensate for bugs in the old version of libdansdl2.